Clever snacking to help fight the winter kilo creep

 Whether it’s grabbing a banana between meetings or reaching for the biscuit tin at 3pm, fuelling our busy, modern lives is no longer wholly dependent on just three square meals.

-Research suggests Aussies now snack four times as much as they did just 10 years ago.
+Research suggests the majority (97%) of Kiwis are regularly snacking between meals.
 Some believe that it’s healthy, while others think it’s bad for your health and can make you gain weight.
 But is snacking really to blame for our widening waistlines, or are we just snacking wrong?

 Firstly, why do you snack?